-The Company has performed an evaluation of events that have occurred subsequent to December 31, 2015, and through February 29, 2016 (the date of the filing of this report).
-There have been no material subsequent events that occurred during such period that would require disclosure in this report or would be required to be recognized on the Company's Consolidated Statement of Financial Condition as of December 31, 2015.
+The Company has performed an evaluation of events that have occurred subsequent to December 31, 2016, and through February 28, 2017 (the date of the filing of this report).
+Other than the event disclosed in Note 1, Credit ratings, there have been no material subsequent events that occurred during such period that would require disclosure or recognition on the Consolidated Statement of Financial Condition.